Sxzly/-BRIDGE-DUELS-AUTOFARM/README.md

 📍 Smart Detection: Built-in logic to detect if you are in the Lobby or mid-game.
 # 📦 Installation
 # Quick Load (Recommended)
-Copy and paste the following code into your preferred executor: loadstring(game:HttpGet("https://raw.githubusercontent.com/Sxzly/-BRIDGE-DUELS-AUTOFARM/main/script.lua"))()
+loadstring(game:HttpGet("https://raw.githubusercontent.com/Sxzly/-BRIDGE-DUELS-AUTOFARM/main/script.lua"))()